Principles for remuneration to senior management

 Other benefits may be provided to individual or all members of Group management and are structured to reflect market norms.
 These benefits may not account for a material portion of an individual's total remuneration package.

-A notice period of 6 months applies to termination of own employment by members of Group management.
+A notice period of six months applies to termination of own employment by members of Group management.
 They are entitled to a maximum notice period of 12 months if the Company terminates their employment contracts.
 Members of Group management whose contracts are terminated by the Company are entitled to severance pay of up to 12 months' salary, in addition to salary and other employment benefits during the notice period.
 No severance pay is payable if the employee initiates termination.

 The Board of Directors is entitled to waive the above guidelines for remuneration in individual cases and if there are special reasons for doing so.
 In the event of any such deviation, information about this and the reasons for the deviation shall be reported at the next Annual General Meeting.

 The remuneration committee appointed by the Board prepares and submits proposals for the remuneration of the CEO to the Board, which decides on the matter.
-The remuneration committee sets the remuneration of other members of Group management based on proposals from the CEO.
+The remuneration committee sets the remuneration of other members of Group management based on a proposal from the CEO.
 The Board is informed of the remuneration committee's decisions.

 See Note 6 Employees and employee benefits expense for more details.